diversario/connect-mongostore/README.md

                 setting them, and deserialize them with `JSON.parse` when getting them.
                 (optional, default: false).
 Note that deserialization will not revive Dates, Object IDs and other non-plain objects.

-The second parameter to the `MongoStore` constructor is a callback which will be called once the database connection is established.
-This is mainly used for the tests, however you can use this callback if you want to wait until the store has connected before starting your app.

 ## Example

 With express 3.x: